Saistuti/Programming-Portfolio/Notebooks/Weekly Assignments/Week 2/README.md

 ## Week 2
+This repositort contains solutions for four Python programming exercises.
+Each program demonstrates basic programming concepts such as input/output, arithmetic operations, conditional expressions, and formatted output.

 # Program 1: Greeting the User
 This program asks the user to enter their name and displays a friendly greeting message.